dian-lun-lin/SNIG/README.md

 ## Baseline Implementation

-You can refere to :
+You can refer to :

 [bf.hpp](./SNIG/bf/bf.hpp) and [kernel.hpp](./SNIG/bf/kernel.hpp) for our implementation of the [BF method](https://doi.org/10.1109/HPEC.2019.8916223)